The CTI Echo Chamber: Fragmentation, Overlap, and Vendor Specificity in Twenty Years of Cyber Threat Reporting: Methodology

 \subsection{Model Selection and Reproducibility}

 We use several commercial LLMs offered by OpenAI at various stages of our methodology.
 Appendix~\ref{sec:appendix_val:othermodels} compares our choice with other alternatives, both commercial and open-source, showing that it outperforms other models.
 In particular, we use \texttt{o4-mini-2025-04-16} to obtain the initial taxonomy seed (\S\ref{sec:labeling}) and \modelname~to process the full report corpus (\S\ref{sec:processing}).

-A key advantage of \modelname~is that it can extract and tokenize both text and images, and incorporate them into its reasoning process~\cite{openaiPensarImgenes}.
-Additionally, OpenAI’s reasoning models generate intermediate reasoning artifacts while producing an answer for the prompted request~\cite{OpenAIPlatformReasoning}.
+We decide to use a long-context window reasoning model, as they are widely recognized as better performing on complex tasks such as the one addressed in this work~\cite{10.5555/3600270.3602070, openai2025o3o4mini} and as it is a multimodal model (i.e., it can process both text and images) and incorporate them into its reasoning process~\cite{openaiPensarImgenes}.
+This could overcome the limitations of LLM to extract CTI fields from unstructured reports discussed in \cite{Mezzi2025, Buchel25}.

 \textbf{Reproducibility.} One of the primary challenges when using modern LLMs for research is the variability of their outputs across runs.
 Moreover, because the LLM we use is proprietary, it may exhibit additional variability due to product updates.
 In order to mitigate this variability as much as possible and employ a reproducible methodology, we use OpenAI’s frozen model snapshots, which provides researchers with an immutable, version-locked model (including model's weights, the tokenizer, and the model's internal configuration) that does not change among executions~\cite{openaiMakeYour}.
 Other internal LLM parameters that can introduce variability in the output are the seed, the temperature, and the top-p/k parameter~\cite{unstractUnderstandingDeterministic}.
-OpenAI does not allow us to change these parameters, but we are allowed to set an option that affects them: the reasoning effort made by the model.
-We set it to \texttt{high}.
+We cannot modify most of these parameters, but we are allowed to set an option to reduce variability: the reasoning effort made by the model, which we set to \texttt{high}.
+To further enhance reproducibility, we include a cost analysis (see Appendix~\ref{sec:appendix:cost}) that details the technical measures employed to optimize the cost of constructing \datasetname{}.